yssource/rhai/README.md

 -----------------

 Rust generic functions can be used in Rhai, but separate instances for each concrete type must be registered separately.
-Essentially this is a form of function overloading as Rhai does not support generics.
+This is essentially function overloading (Rhai does not natively support generics).

 ```rust
 use std::fmt::Display;